GuardianWorld/CollatzConjecture/README.md

 # CollatzConjecture
 Collatz Conjecture Written in pure C.
 Wikipedia Article: https://en.wikipedia.org/wiki/Collatz_conjecture
+Uses an implementation + Memoization for cache of already done numbers.
+The Memoization (Cache) stores the first 2^32 numbers in the normal 8GB numbers.
+Editing the main.c to allow the program to run for that ammount will work.

 # Requirements:
 - x64 Processor (x86_x64 one used in the making).
 - 8 GB Free RAM (To use it's automatic mode as it is).
-- It uses 128 bit intagers (So it can go very far, i would not recommend going past 2^120 because the way the Conjecture works).
+- It uses 128 bit intagers (So it can go very far, i would not recommend going past 2^120, glitches/overflown could happen).

 Otherwise, you will need to change some things:
 - Change the Cache size (maxCache) in Collatz.h from 4294967296 Bytes (8GB) to other number (2147483648 for 4GB) | (1073741824 for 2 GB) | (536870912 for 1 GB).